Sculpture for Marion Mahony Griffin

 The Society announced the Marion Mahony Griffin Funding Request in November 2020 to help finance the sculpture.
 Following the successful completion of this round 1 that offered rewards, and the successful open houses day and outdoor photo exhibition, the Society is now pleased to announce in May 2021 a second round in which donors can claim a tax deduction for their donations.

-Donations can be made anytime from now until early July 2021 and donors will receive a tax-deductible receipt from the Australian Cultural Fund (ACF) which was established by the Australian Government in 2003 as a fundraising platform to encourage donations to the arts.
+If you wish to make a tax deductible donation, this will be possible from March 2022 and donors will receive a tax-deductible receipt from the Australian Cultural Fund (ACF) which was established by the Australian Government in 2003 as a fundraising platform to encourage donations to the arts.

 About the sculptor